cbennett07/demo-swf-app-chris/README.md

 The above `React` application (`App.js`) is a simple soldier management system:

+The application utilizes an `or` statement to either connect to localhost:8080/api/soldier, or an environment variable called API_BASE_URL, which gets mounted inside a docker container at runtime.
+If that environment variable does not exist, it will connect to localhost.
+Spring profiles active will determine what environment to run.
+More on how this gets set in the container later.

+The frontend App.js consists of components that allow:

-- Users can input a Soldier's name and rank into the form.
+- Users to input a Soldier's name and rank into the form.
-Upon submission, the Soldier is added to the system via a POST request to http://localhost:8080/api/soldier/post.
+Upon submission, the Soldier java object is added to the system via a POST request to http://localhost:8080/api/soldier/post. (if using local spring profile)

-- Upon mounting, the component fetches the list of soldiers from the backend API (http://localhost:8080/api/soldier/list).
-The list of soldiers is displayed in a table format.
+- Upon mounting, the component fetches the list of soldiers from the backend API (http://localhost:8080/api/soldier/list).(if using local spring profile) The list of soldiers is displayed in a table format.

 - Users can select Soldiers by checking the checkboxes in the table rows (selectedSoldiers state).
 Users can select one or more Soldiers by checking the checkboxes.
-Clicking the "Delete Selected" button triggers a DELETE request to http://localhost:8080/api/soldier/delete, sending the IDs of selected Soldiers to be deleted.
+Clicking the "Delete Selected" button triggers a POST request to http://localhost:8080/api/soldier/delete, (if using local spring profile) sending the IDs of selected Soldiers to be deleted.
+This will delete the java objects from the database.

-Replace the content of the following files:
+Styling the page: Replace the content of the following files:

-`frontend/src/App.js`
+`frontend/src/App.js` Do not focus on this, its just to make the app pretty.

 ```css
 body {